Brennall/HFH-SRD/Chapter03.md

 ### Equipment Availability

 Adventurers may sometimes wish to purchase equipment in greater volume than the town they are in can handle.
 This is not normally a concern when characters are just beginning their career.
-But if experienced adventurers decide they want to use a dragon’s hoard to equip all their followers with fur cloaks (15gp each) and purchase a dozen heavy warhorses (750gp each) with plate barding (600gp each), they may find such goods are simply unavailable in the quantities they desire!
+But if experienced adventurers decide they want to use a dragon's hoard to equip all their followers with fur cloaks (15gp each) and purchase a dozen heavy warhorses (750gp each) with plate barding (600gp each), they may find such goods are simply unavailable in the quantities they desire!

 The amount of equipment available for purchase is determined by the price of the equipment relative to the size of the market the adventurers are in.
-A market can be anything from a village’s humble fair to a city-state’s outdoor bazaar to the ports of a major metropolis.
+A market can be anything from a village's humble fair to a city-state's outdoor bazaar to the ports of a major metropolis.
 Markets are rated by market class from I to VI, which rate their size and importance.

 The vast mercantile hubs of empires, with urban populations of 100,000 or more, constitute Class I. Major ports, national capitals, and other large cities of 25,000 or more inhabitants constitute Class II.
 Provincial capitals and medium-sized cities of 8,750 to 25,000 inhabitants make up Class III.
 Small cities and large towns of 3,000 to 8,750 inhabitants make up Class IV.
 Small towns and large villages of 1,250 to 3,000 inhabitants are Class V. Any village of 1,250 inhabitants or less is Class VI.
 Market classes are also important for hiring henchmen, as discussed in the Hirelings, Henchmen, Mercenaries, and Specialists section below, and for trade and commerce, as discussed in the Mercantile Ventures section in the Campaigns chapter.